genialis/RNAnorm/README.rst

     :target: https://pepy.tech/project/rnanorm
     :alt: Number of downloads from PyPI

-Normalization of RNA-seq gene expression.
-Supported methods: Transcript per kilobase million (TPM) and Counts per million (CPM).
+Normalization of RNA-seq gene expression data.
+Supported methods are Transcript per kilobase million (TPM) and Counts per million (CPM).

+The TPM normalization can either accept pre-computed gene lengths on the input or compute gene lengths from gene annotation in GTF format, using the union exon-based approach.
+The computed gene lengths are identical to the lengths reported by featureCounts (validated for *Homo sapiens*, *Mus musculus*, *Rattus norvegicus*, and *Macaca mulatta* of ENSEMBL and UCSC annotations).

 Usage
 =====